spred: Solving $L_1$ Penalty with SGD: Introduction

+In many problems, optimization of an objective function under an $L_1$ constraint is of fundamental importance \citep{santosa1986linear, tibshirani1996regression, donoho2006compressed, sun2015feature, candes2008enhancing}.
+The advantage of the $L_1$ penalized solution is that they are sparse and thus highly interpretable, and it could be of great use if we can broadly apply the $L_1$ penalty to general problems.
+However, $L_1$ has only seen limited use in the case of simple models such as linear regression, logistic regression, or dictionary learning, where effective optimization methods are known to exist.
+As soon as the model becomes as complicated as a neural network, it is unknown how to optimize an $L_1$ penalty.

-In fact, there is a large gap between $L_1$ learning and deep learning.
-A lot of tasks, such as feature selection, that $L_1$-based methods work well cannot be tackled by deep learning, and achieving sparsity in deep learning is almost never based on $L_1$.
-This gap between conventional statistics and deep learning is perhaps because there is no method that efficiently solves a general $L_1$ penalty in general nonlinear settings, not to mention incorporating such methods within the standard backpropagation-based training pipelines.
-Our result, crucially, bridges this gap between classical $L_1$ sparsity with the most basic deep learning practices.
+In contrast, with complicated models like neural networks, gradient descent (GD) has been the favored method of optimization because of its scalability on large-scale problems and simplicity of implementation.
+However, gradient descent has yet to be shown to work well in solving the $L_1$ penalty because the $L_1$ penalty is not differentiable at zero, precisely where the model becomes sparse.
+In fact, there is a large gap between the conventional $L_1$ learning and deep learning literature.
+Many tasks, such as feature selection, that $L_1$-based methods work well cannot be tackled by deep learning, and achieving sparsity in deep learning is almost never based on $L_1$.
+This gap between conventional statistics and deep learning is perhaps because no method has been demonstrated to efficiently solve the $L_1$ penalized objectives in general nonlinear settings, not to mention incorporating such methods within the standard backpropagation-based neural network training pipelines.
+Thus, optimizing a general nonconvex objective with $L_1$ regularization remains an important open problem.

-The main contributions of this work are \begin{enumerate} \item Identification and proof of a general principle: \textit{$L_1$ penalty is the same as a redundant parametrization plus weight decay}; \item Proposal of a simple and efficient end-to-end algorithm for optimizing $L_1$ regularized loss within any deep learning framework; \item A principled explanation of known and discovery of unknown mechanisms in the standard deep learning practice that leads to low-rankness and sparsity. \end{enumerate}
+The foremost contribution of our work is to theoretically prove and empirically demonstrate that a reparametrization trick, also called the Hadamard parametrization, allows for solving arbitrary nonconvex objectives with $L_1$ regularization with gradient descent.
+The method is simple and takes only a few lines to implement in any modern deep-learning framework.
+Furthermore, we demonstrate that the proposed method is compatible with and can be boosted by common training tricks in deep learning, such as minibatch training, adaptive learning rates, and pretraining.
+See Figure~\ref{fig: method illustration} for an illustration.